-The Sub-fund has the ability to hold investments both directly and indirectly - for example, by gaining exposure to the relevant financial instruments through derivatives or investments in other investment funds.
+The Sub-fund can hold the investments both directly and indirectly - such as taking on exposure in the relevant financial instruments through derivatives or investments in other investment funds.

-The Sub-fund may use derivatives such as options, futures, warrants, swaps, and forward currency transactions.
-These can be used for hedging risks and efficient portfolio management.
-This may involve leverage, increasing the Sub-fund's sensitivity to market movements.
-When using derivatives, it is ensured that the portfolio as a whole remains within the investment restrictions.
-The risk profile associated with the type of investor targeted by the Sub-fund does not change as a result of the use of these instruments.
+The Sub-fund may make use of derivatives such as options, futures, warrants, swaps and forward currency transactions.
+They may be used for hedging purposes and for efficient portfolio management.
+These instruments may be leveraged, which will increase the Sub-fund's sensitivity to market fluctuations.
+When using derivatives, care will be taken to ensure that the portfolio as a whole remains within the investment restrictions.
+The risk profile associated with the type of investor that the Sub-fund focuses on does not change as a result of the use of these instruments.

-In addition to the above, regarding the investment policy of the Sub-fund, the following applies:
+In addition to the above, the following applies with respect to the investment policy of the Sub-fund: